sam-tech-cn/Edu_KS-System/README.md

 - API

-    You can use online editor https://editor.swagger.io/ to refer the API file which is based on `OpenAPI 3.0` from `apidoc` folder.
+    You can use online editor https://editor.swagger.io/ to refer to the API file which is based on `OpenAPI 3.0` from `apidoc` folder.

     If you're using vscode, the `swagger viewer` extension is recommended.